 The faults in the democratic system have been with us for quite some time but they became more obvious with the arrival of new techniques for manipulating voters in fast and inexpensive ways, such as via Twitter.
 The financial crisis of 2008 and the following austerity accelerated the widening of those tectonic shifts and became the source of the current wave of populism.
 The poor feel they paid for the greedy bankers.
 Its most obvious manifestations were in the UK’s EU referendum result, and in the US, the election of Donald Trump.
 There is no doubt that there will be more examples of these trends in the future.

 On the other spectrum of the democracy crisis we have the imbalance of rights and responsibilities, freedoms and restrictions.
 All of us would love to have unrestricted freedoms but from today’s perspective it is a dream.
 Freedom to sail on the free Internet is just one such example.
 That is what we do daily, where we provide our private details to a company that gives us a ‘free’ application in return.
-That ‘return’ could be a restriction to our freedom to privacy in various aspects, including knowing our voting preferences.
+That ‘return’ could be a restriction to our freedom of privacy in various aspects, including knowing our voting preferences.
 That’s what was discovered in March 2018 in the Cambridge Analytica and Facebook scandal.
 Both companies are suspected of stealing personal data of about 50 million users to enable political parties to carry out personalised marketing campaign to impact the outcome of Brexit and the presidential elections in the USA in their favour.

 Some of many faults of democracy are presented further on in this section.
 Some of many faults of democracy are presented further on in this section, based on the analysis carried out by Sean Lusk in his book ‘Rethinking Public Strategy’ (Lusk, 2014) and other political thinkers.